 Today's El Camino Real is largely a "booster myth," says Matthew Roth of the Automobile Club of Southern California Archives.

-In 1904, supporters of the concept organized the El Camino Real Association to mark the historical route, promote tourism along the road, and lobby for government support.
-The actual, historical route -- which had shifted many times, in any case -- often evaded the association's trackers.
+In 1904, supporters organized the El Camino Real Association to mark the historical route, promote tourism along the road, and lobby for government support.
+The actual, historical route – which had shifted many times, in any case – often evaded the association's trackers.
 But between 1906 and 1914, the association succeeded in placing more than 400 roadside markers along an approximation of the original footpath.

 Consisting of a bell fashioned after those at Los Angeles' Plaza Church, and hung from a pole resembling a shepherd's staff, the markers assured motorists that they were on the correct route, often indicating the distance in miles to the nearest mission.
 (The markers were the design of Forbes, who with her husband owned the only bell foundry west of the Mississippi.)
 Auto Club strip maps, reproduced above, provided another invaluable aid to tourists.

 The roadway itself fell short of expectations at first.
 While the 1910 State Highways Act authorized construction of a paved road along the route of El Camino Real, construction lagged and for many years much of the historic road remained only a primitive trail.
 Between cities there were streams to ford and steep grades to scale.
 Sometimes, teams of horses would rescue automobiles trapped in mud.
 Finally, by the mid-1920s, the highway construction was complete, and in 1925 the state legislature designated much of it as U.S. Highway 101.